The communication styles you’ll encounter when working in a team

 If you already identify with a certain personality type or frequently converse with people of certain personality types, knowledge about the communication styles of these personality types may also help you improve how you receive/convey information.

-In this guide, we’ll provide examples of the above-listed communication styles, talk about their positives and negatives, and shed light on how you can use knowledge about different communication styles to better understand and communicate with others, but also help others better understand and communicate with you.
+In this guide, we’ll provide examples of the above-listed styles of communication, talk about their positives and negatives, and shed light on how you can use knowledge about different communicative styles to better understand and communicate with others, but also help others better understand and communicate with you.

 Communication styles, division by Bourne (1995)